 This guide was more of a compass of best practices to follow for a photography website trying to win in SEO.
 Many elements that I did not go over include schema markup, speed optimization, clear architecture, backlinks, and more.
 There is more to search engine optimization than those elements, but this should be a right starting place.

-If you are looking for help to grow your business, I offer a SEO audit that can help find specific opportunities to help improve your online presence.
+If you are looking for help to grow your business, I offer a Free SEO Audit that can help find specific opportunities to help improve your online presence.